MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-list-manager.md

 4. If needed, enter the path in the **Path** box.
 5. Select one of the following options from the **Source Engine** list:

-   - **MSEdge**: Share session cookies from Microsoft Edge to Internet Explorer.
+   - **MSEdge**.
+Share session cookies from Microsoft Edge to Internet Explorer.
-   - **IE11**: Share session cookies from Internet Explorer to Microsoft Edge.
+   - **IE11**.
+Share session cookies from Internet Explorer to Microsoft Edge.
-   - **Both**: Share session cookies to and from Microsoft Edge and Internet Explorer.
+   - **Both**.
+Share session cookies to and from Microsoft Edge and Internet Explorer.

 6. Enter any comments about the shared cookie in the **Comment** box.
 7. Select **Add** to add the shared cookie.